 ‘Dear Western Media, No Bad News About Us Please’

-Even in the political arena, various politicians including the Indian Prime Minister, have talked about India from the image of the land of ‘snake charmers’ to ‘mouse charmers’.
+Even in the political arena, various politicians including the Indian Prime Minister, have talked about India moving away from the image of the land of ‘snake charmers’ to ‘mouse charmers’.
 ‘Mouse charmer’ here implies that India has a world-class IT industry, and Indian computer engineers are respected because of their impressive skills.
 Polls and articles about India from reputed western media outlets such The New York Times, Time magazine, The Economist, et al, prompt quick reactions not only from the Indian news consumers, but also by India media houses.

 Any negative news about India results in scathing and anxious articles by Indian newspapers and media outlets